tb148/grogarium/CONTRIBUTING.rst

 Contributions are welcome!
 Be sure to file an issue first (see above).
-If you know a fix for that issue, or you know a fix for a different one, you can create a pull request.
+If you know a fix for that issue, or you know a fix for a different one, you can create a merge request.
 Fork this repository, create a new branch from the 'main' branch, and make your changes on the new branch.
-Now, create a pull request on the origin repository (tb148/grogarium).
-We will review your pull request.
+Now, create a merge request on the origin repository (tb148/grogarium).
+We will review your merge request.

 ******************
 Contributing rules
 ******************

--  Do one thing in a pull request.
-Open multiple pull requests if you want to add multiple things.
+-  Do one thing in a merge request.
+Open multiple merge requests if you want to add multiple things.
 -  Please write `Conventional
    Commits <https://www.conventionalcommits.org/en/v1.0.0/>`__.
 So we